revbayes/revbayes.github.io/tutorials/ctmc/index.md

 moves[mvi++] = mvSubtreeScale(psi, weight=n_species/3.0)
 moves[mvi++] = mvNodeTimeSlideUniform(psi, weight=n_species)
 ```

->
->
->The weight specifies how often the move will be applied either on average per iteration or relative to all other moves.
+The weight specifies how often the move will be applied either on average per iteration or relative to all other moves.
 Have a look at the [MCMC tutorial]({{ base.url }}/tutorials/) for more details about moves and MCMC strategies.

->
->**Molecular clock**
+### Molecular clock
->Additionally, in the case of time-calibrated trees, we need to add a molecular clock rate parameter.
+Additionally, in the case of time-calibrated trees, we need to add a molecular clock rate parameter.
 For example, we know from empirical estimates that the molecular clock rate is about 0.01 (=1%) per million years per site.
 Nevertheless, we can estimate it here because we fixed the root age.
 We use a uniform prior on the log-transform clock rate.
 This specifies our lack of prior knowledge on the magnitude of the clock rate.
->

 ```
 log_clock_rate ~ dnUniform(-6,1)
 moves[mvi++] = mvSlide(log_clock_rate, weight=2.0)
 clock_rate := 10^log_clock_rate
 ```

->
->Instead, you could also fix the clock rate and estimate the root age.
+Instead, you could also fix the clock rate and estimate the root age.
->For more information on molecular clocks please read the [Divergence Time Tutorial]({{ base.url }}/tutorials/clocks/)
+For more information on molecular clocks please read the [Divergence Time Tutorial]({{ base.url }}/tutorials/clocks/)
-{:.discussion}
+{% endaside %}

 Putting it All Together
 -----------------------